sparkfabrik/company-playbook/content/resources/projectroles-acc-team-leader.md

 They are responsible for the overall coordination of the teams, for directing the planning of single iterations so that they meet project milestones, for adhering to estimates, as well as for team motivation and morale, especially when they tend toward isolation.

-They define the recurring events in the production flow (planning, review, retrospectives) in agreement with the [Project Managers](/resources/projectroles-acc-project-manager) and are accountable for implementing corrective actions identified during the retrospective phase.
+They define the recurring events in the production flow (planning, review, retrospectives) in agreement with the [Project Managers](/resources/projectroles-acc-project-manager) and the Clients, when relevant, and are accountable for implementing corrective actions identified during the retrospectives.

 They ensure that the technical project documentation is kept complete and relevant, even taking direct action in its preparation when required.